 5. Wait Until You Meet the Baby

 Who says your baby has to have a name before it’s born?
-What if you need to meet your little one first and have him or her tell you who he or she wants to be?
+What if you need to meet your little one first and have him or her tell you who they want to be?
 In this case, maybe prepare a list of your top 5 names and wait until your baby makes their appearance before you decide.

 Naming your baby is exciting and fun and meaningful.
-But it isn’t something that should cause strife in your relationship with your partner.
+But it shouldn’t cause strife in your relationship with your partner.
 Try these tips for agreeing on a baby name and give yourself and your partner some grace.
 Your baby will be named sooner or later!
+For fresh inspiration, check out our baby name lists.
 Good luck!